 Are You Seeking a Plea Withdrawal in Los Angeles?

-If you are seeking a withdrawal of you plea, contact a Los Angeles criminal defense lawyer at Eisner Goring LLP.
+If you are seeking to withdraw your plea, contact a Los Angeles criminal defense lawyer at Eisner Goring LLP.
 In order to determine if a motion for withdrawal of plea might be successful, our attorneys will need to thoroughly review your entire criminal case and consult with your current lawyer.

-If we determine that such a motion might have a chance of success, we will then decide if the motion to withdraw plea should be filed in court.
+If we determine that such a motion might have a chance of success, we will then decide whether to file a motion to withdraw the plea in court.
 In some situations, filing the motion may not be in your best interest.

 For example, in situations where your plea of guilty is withdrawn, it might result in a more severe sentence than what you would have originally received, prior to filing the motion.
 This situation is not uncommon in Los Angeles County Criminal Courts.